MakeSchool-Tutorials/Makestagram-Swift-V3/P9-Refactoring-Stringly-Typed-Code/content.md

         // ...
     }

-Now we can remove the networking code in Login View Controller like the following:
+Now we can remove the networking code in `LoginViewController` like the following:

     UserService.show(forUID: user.uid) { (user) in
         if let user = user {